Explore the Mysterious Arctic

-On arrival you transfer to the Clarion Edge Hotel, where you spend the next two nights.
+On arrival you transfer to the Clarion Edge Hotel or Clarion Aurora Hotel, where you spend the next two nights.
 You are then free to begin your explorations of Tromsø before dinner this evening.
 The city has a rich history and plays an exciting role as a starting point for many polar expeditions.
 It also played a key role during the Second World War, acting for a brief period as Norway's capital.

 Discover more of Tromsø on this morning's guided sightseeing tour.
 Highlights include the Arctic Cathedral, a distinctive towering white building that looks out across the city to the Fjord.
 You also visit the Polaria Museum and the charming Polar Museum.
 Housed in the city's former Customs House on the quayside, this interesting museum tells the story of numerous polar expeditions that took place from Tromsø, as well as giving an insight into the hardy wildlife that populates this region.